TickTeam/guide-tt/ios_app/1how_to_create_a_new_task_md.md

 1. Pull down the screen.

-2. In the “Today” section, tap “Add New”.
+2. In the "Today" section, tap "Add New".

-Note that if TickTick is not in the “Today” section, you should add it by tapping “Edit” at the bottom of pull-down screen.
+Note that if TickTick is not in the "Today" section, you should add it by tapping "Edit" at the bottom of pull-down screen.

 ##### Option 4: Voice Input using the Add Button \("+"\)

 1. Open TickTick on your iOS device.

-2. Press & hold the Add Button \(“+”\) at the bottom of the task page to start speaking.
+2. Press & hold the Add Button \("+"\) at the bottom of the task page to start speaking.

-You can say, for example, “Have lunch with Jack tomorrow at 1 pm”.
+You can say, for example, "Have lunch with Jack tomorrow at 1 pm".
 After saying that, a new task to have lunch with Jack will be added with due date of tomorrow and a reminder time of 1 p.m.

-If TickTick can’t recognize your language, check “Voice Input”.
+If TickTick can’t recognize your language, check "Voice Input".

 ![](c iOSvoiceinput2.png)